iiDk-the-actual/GunRaidersCheats/README.md

 ### 🎮 **How does it work?**
 - Makes hitboxes **way** bigger than normal.
 - Works in all game modes (unless patched).
-- Super funny in close-range fights.
+- Super funny to mess with people.

 ### ⚠️ **Warnings!**
 - Might get you banned if you use it in public lobbies.